StackExchange/stack-blog/README.md

  - Your images should *never* be bigger than 500KB
  - Maximum width of any image should be 1200 pixels
  - Do your best to avoid images with text in them, it makes it difficult to use as a background

+**Drafts**

+You can always set your posts as drafts.
+You can do this by adding the line `draft: true` into the metadata of your post.
+Putting your post into draft mode means it won't show up anywhere that blog posts are listed, but you can still see the post at its individual URL.

 **Adding tags**